CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/Create-workspace-01.md

 ### Task 1: Sign up for Microsoft Fabric Trial

-In this task, you will initiate your 60-day free trial of Microsoft Fabric by signing up through the Fabric app, providing access to its comprehensive suite of data integration, analytics, and visualization tools
+In this task, you will initiate your 60-day free trial of Microsoft Fabric by signing up through the Fabric app, providing access to its comprehensive suite of data integration, analytics, and visualization tools.

 1. Open the **Microsoft Edge** browser in the LabVM, navigate to the following URL